chlorane/Transformer_VQA/readme.md

 You need to install python 3.6, Nvidia driver and cuda toolkit.

-To use this code, download the package first, then download TVQA dataset at http://tvqa.cs.unc.edu/download_tvqa.html (with visual concepts, subtitles, questions and answers) and put it into ./data/raw.
+To use this code, first download the package first, then download TVQA dataset at http://tvqa.cs.unc.edu/download_tvqa.html (with visual concepts, subtitles, questions and answers) and put it into ./data/raw.

 Then, run src/preprocessing.py for pre-processing.
 The processed data is shown in ./data/processed.